C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

 Options (e,f,g) aim to give programmers a way to maintain the invariant that padding is zero'd, e.g. where that matters for security.
-We're not sure which are sound w.r.t. current optimisations, or (if not) which could be made to be.
+We're not sure which are (or could be made) sound w.r.t. current optimisations.

-As for effective types, it might be that the semantics has to consider lvalue construction, not just the lvalue type, e.g. to know what counts as a struct member write.
+Similarly to effective types, it might be that the semantics has to consider lvalue construction, not just the lvalue type, e.g. to know what counts as a struct member write.

 ### Q61.
 After an explicit write of a padding byte, does that byte hold a well-defined value? (not an unspecified value)